Domestic Violence Defense Attorneys

 While domestic abuse is real, there are often those who use the system for their own advantage, sometimes for malicious vindication or even for material gain.
 In such challenging circumstances, you need an honest representative to fight for your rights.
 Our domestic violence lawyers at Cross Law Office are determined help protect your rights, ensure your voice is heard, and defend your side of the story.

 Colloquially known as “restraining orders,” protection orders are put in place to keep the alleged perpetrator away from a victim, their family, their dwelling, and their place of business and/or school for the duration of its terms.

 Types of Protection Orders in Ohio

-There are four different kinds of protection orders in Ohio: Domestic Violence/Dating Violence Temporary Protection Orders (DVTPO) and Criminal Protection Orders (CRPO), issued by criminal courts; Civil Stalking Protection Orders (CSPO), issued by a civil court judge against familial or household members; and Stalking or Sexually Orientated Offense Protection Order (SSOOPO) issues by a civil court to protect those who are being stalked.
+There are several different kinds of protection orders in Ohio: Domestic Violence/Dating Violence Temporary Protection Orders (DVTPO) and Criminal Protection Orders (CRPO), issued by criminal courts; Civil Stalking Protection Orders (CSPO), issued by a civil court judge against familial or household members; and Stalking or Sexually Orientated Offense Protection Order (SSOOPO) issues by a civil court to protect those who are being stalked.